Gravito-optics and intensity correlations for binary inspiral signal detections: Detector response

+In this section we discuss the detector response \cite{Baym98,Baym99,Malvimat14,Wilczek15} when two or more detectors are operated simultaneously as an HBT interferometer.
+To this end we transition from classical fields to quantum mechanical creation and annihilation operators, $ h\left( t \right) \to \hat h \left( t \right)$.
+Following \cite{Giovannini19} we can split the quantum gravitational field into graviton annihilation operators, $\hat h^{\left( + \right)} \left( x \right)$, and graviton creation operators, $\hat h^{\left( - \right)} \left( x \right)$, where $x$ is the space-time location at which the creation/annihilation operator is evaluated.
 Here we extend the work of references \cite{Baym98,Baym99,Giovannini11} from pions to gravitons.
 The demonstration of the detector enhancement starts with the probability of detecting a single graviton of energy $k$ with amplitude $h$ at detector $a$.
 This quantity is given by the expression